 One other thing that struck me . . . he is willing to share.
 He told me a little about how he built it and what works, then he allowed me to take the photos.
 I respect that.
 You can see the hand pump on the ground near the trailer, so I asked if he needs help.
 No, he said, he has it all under control.
 I believe he does.

 His work is customizing at the extreme!
 And, he made it into a little pack trailer to meet his needs.
 It’s kluged together for sure, and an eye-sore (to some).
-Yet, in his contraption we see creativity!
+Yet, in his contraption we see DIY creativity!
+Which is what this website is about.
 He has implemented bits and scraps of what he found, using what few tools he has to build something that works for him.
 Indeed, he understands “Customize“.
 (Thank goodness it’s not on the road!)